|

 to focus on a "microregion" (a small town or village, and its nearby hamlets); we also broadened the

 toolset offered, to address other hyperlocal needs.
-And thus, we
+We

-We integrated Member Communications, Classified Ads, local Events, and a local Business directory along with the
+We integrated Member Communications, Classified/Want Ads, local Events and Calendars, and a local Business directory, along with the

 local Carpool options, creating a hyperlocal online infrastructure for self-organization by

-small communities -- to save money, time, and CO2.
+members of a small community -- to save money, time, and CO2.

 Enabling Technology

-We are engineering this system so that we could (fairly) easily roll out hundreds,
+We are engineering this system so that we could (fairly) easily roll out dozens of locally-named, locally-designed,

-in which a local leader or two, with some online savvy, could set up a local Commons Community infrastructure in a dozen hours,
+a local leader or two, with some online savvy, to work with us to set up our local Commons Community information infrastructure,

 gather some like-minded folks as the Advisory Board, promote the Commons locally, and then invest a few hours a week

-in maintenance and occasional promotion -- in order to provide their community with a Commons site tailored to
+in maintenance and promotion and outreach -- in order to provide their community with a Commons site tailored to

-their microregional needs.
-We have designed for this Manager role to be a sustainable, freelance, paid, very part-time job,
+their specific needs.
+This Manager role is designed to be a sustainable, freelance, paid, very part-time job,

 for a committed community member, or a small local group or committee.